 When you have back pain caused by fractures, breaks, or weakened vertebrae, you could find relief with kyphoplasty.
-Jason Song, MD, PhD, uses the most innovative, minimally invasive techniques available, including kyphoplasty, to treat spinal conditions at Palm Tree Interventional Pain Management in St. Cloud, Florida.
+Jason Song, MD, PhD, uses the most innovative, minimally invasive techniques available, including kyphoplasty, to treat spinal conditions at Palm Tree Interventional Pain Management in St. Cloud, and Kissimmee, Florida.
 To see if kyphoplasty can alleviate your back pain, call Palm Tree Interventional Pain Management or schedule an appointment online today.

 Kyphoplasty is a surgical procedure for a compression fracture in your spine.
 When you experience a compression fracture in a vertebra, one of your spinal bones, it can cause pain, loss of height, spinal deformity, and restricted mobility.

 The goal of kyphoplasty is to restore height in the damaged vertebra and stabilize the bones in your spine to relieve your back pain.

 Dr. Song might recommend kyphoplasty if your bones have been weakened by cancer or osteoporosis.
 Osteoporosis is a condition that develops when you lose bone density, causing fragile and structurally weak bones.
 Sometimes, kyphoplasty can also be preventive treatment.

 If your compression fracture doesn't respond to conservative treatments, like pain medications, rest, and bracing, Dr. Song might recommend kyphoplasty.
 Kyphoplasty typically isn't an option for spinal issues like herniated discs, arthritis, or scoliosis.

 During kyphoplasty, you lie on your stomach while Dr. Song uses special X-ray guidance, known as fluoroscopy, to place a thin tube called a probe into your damaged vertebra.
 With the probe in place, Dr. Song drills a small hole in the bone to insert a deflated balloon.